Our National Police Reference System (NPRS) enables Australian police agencies to share essential policing information with other police agencies.

 The NPRS provides Australian police with detailed, current and accurate national police information that they can access from handheld devices, in-car terminals and desktop computers.

-The system is available to 75,000 police officers across Australia.
-It provides access to more than 11 million records and eight million photographs and records core data such as:
+The system is available to more than 75,000 police officers across Australia.
+It provides access to more than 11 million records and 10 million photographs and records core data such as:

 - identity information and photographs

 - information on warnings, warrants and wanted persons